mauricevancooten/wordpress-starter/README.md

 Template to start a WooCommerce theme.

-## Installing Wordpress on Localhost.
+## Installing WordPress on Localhost.

 See WordPress Installation Guide.